evilbunny2008/InigoPlugin/README.md

 ### Install with the rain reset at 9am

 Historically rainfall in Australia was given to 9am, so it's useful for comparison reasons to be able to display rain records matching time of day with the old [Bureau of Meteorology](https://reg.bom.gov.au) website.
-To enable this use the --since-hour-9 command line argument while installing.
+To enable this use the --since-hour command line argument while installing with an hour between 0 and 23, otherwise midnight will be used.

 ```
-sudo weectl extension install --yes https://github.com/evilbunny2008/InigoPlugin/archive/master.zip --since-hour-9
+sudo weectl extension install --yes https://github.com/evilbunny2008/InigoPlugin/archive/master.zip --since-hour 9
 ```

 ### Non system package installs